 APARTHEID TORTURE CAMP VLAKPLAATS

-The only proven and much condemned torture camp of this nature was Vlakplaats, under the command of Police Colonel Eugene de Kock.
+The only proven and much condemned torture camp of this nature that I am now aware of was Vlakplaats, under the command of Police Colonel Eugene de Kock.
 Wikipedia reports, “[De Kock,] considered one of the darkest figures of the apartheid period… was the commanding officer of C1, a counter-insurgency unit of the South African Police that kidnapped, tortured, and murdered [some of the] anti-apartheid [terrorists] from the 80s to the early 90s.
 C1's victims included members of the African National Congress.
 Following South Africa's transition to democracy in 1994, De Kock disclosed the full scope of C1's crimes [THE TRC’S MAIN CONDITION FOR AMNESTY] while testifying before the Truth and Reconciliation Commission.
 [HOWEVER, UNLIKE WINNIE MANDELA AND ALL HER COMRADES,] in 1996, he was tried and convicted on EIGHTY-NINE CHARGES, [NOT ON 193 CHARGES LIKE MANDELA HIMSELF HAD BEEN INDICTED,] and sentenced to 212 years in prison.
 Since beginning his sentence, De Kock has accused several members of the apartheid regime, including former state president F. W. de Klerk, of permitting C1's activities.”

 Colonel Eugene de Kock sang like a canary at the Truth Commission’s hearings to spare his life and walk away from the dirty work he had to perform under command of the masonic South African Government.
 So did some of the workhorses in the ANC, while both the war commanders in the old government, and the presidents and commanders of the ANC either refused to say a word, or, despite confessing to the mass murder of civilians through indiscriminate terrorist bombings, machine gun attacks, etc., walked away with awards and high positions in the government .